-Linalool creates anti-conflict effects while both linalool and linalyl acetate cause sedative effects [R].
+Linalool creates anti-conflict effects while both linalool and linalyl acetate cause sedative effects .

 Health Benefits of Lavender

-Lavender increases heart rate variability, which signals a higher stress tolerance.
-However, this effect is short-term [R].
+Lavender increased heart rate variability, which signals a higher stress tolerance, in 67 middle-aged women.
+However, this effect only lasted a short time .

-Lavender increases relaxing brain waves (alpha and theta) [R].
+Lavender increased relaxing brain waves (alpha and theta) in 20 volunteers .

 In mice, taking lavender oil orally alleviated their anxiety via N-type and P/Q-type voltage-dependent calcium channels.
-They inhibited the hippocampus, a region of the brain important for anxiety disorders, [R].
+They inhibited the hippocampus, a region of the brain important for anxiety disorders .

-Similarly, lavender oil inhalation reduced anxiety and depression in rats [R].
+Similarly, lavender oil inhalation reduced anxiety and depression in rats .

-For low-anxiety situations, lavender helps lower heart rate, increase the variation between heartbeats, and decrease sweat secretion, indicating a decrease in anxiety levels.
-An increase in variation between heartbeats indicates a higher tolerance to stress [R].
+For low-anxiety situations, lavender helps lower heart rate, increases the variation between heartbeats, and decreases sweat secretion, indicating a decrease in anxiety levels.
+An increase in variation between heartbeats indicates a higher tolerance to stress .